The PEGS Experience

 The PEGS program challenges its students to go further and dig deeper into their Honors education.

 PEGS students benefit from a unique and intentional curriculum designed to promote student success.
 In addition to the many benefits of membership in the Honors College such as priority registration and optional Honors housing, PEGS students will grow as leaders and gain the Foundations of Honors Learning which includes skills such as critical thinking, creativity and innovation, and effective communication.
 In addition, the PEGS student cohort will participate in an exclusive set of courses and international education experiences as follows:

-*Fall courses take place on the Kennesaw campus.
+*All PEGS classes take place on the Kennesaw Campus

 *Spring courses prepare students for travel by including information about the location,

 people, language, and culture of the country that will be explored.

 In the PEGS Foundations course, students will learn about the three pillars of the President's Emerging Global Scholars program: Leadership, Global Competency, and Service.

 Preparing students to create competitive and compelling scholarship, graduate school, or internship applications is the focus of this exciting course offered exclusively to PEGS students.
 Participants benefit from one-on-one guidance in their pursuit of exceptional academic opportunities from their first semester on campus until their last.